Personalisation is a key part of the Captur’s attraction and popularity

-Although it looks like an off-roader, and feels like one to sit in because of its elevated driving position, it feels very much like a car to drive.
+Although it looks like an off-roader, and feels like one to sit in because of its elevated driving position, it feels very much like a conventional car to drive.

-That’s not surprising, as underneath it’s built on the same underpinnings as the 2012-on Clio, with which it also shares some elements of its interior.
+That’s not surprising, as underneath it’s built on the same underpinnings as the Clio, with which it also shares some elements of its interior.

 Its overall dimensions are relatively small (it’s only 6cm longer than a Clio), which makes it easy to manoeuvre and park in urban areas.
 It’s also relatively light, at less than 1,200kg.

-The boot isn’t quite as big as you might hope, but does include a generous amount of extra storage in a compartment under the boot floor and there’s plenty of space when the 60:40-split rear seats are folded down.
+The boot isn’t quite as big as you might hope, but does include a generous amount of extra storage in a compartment under the boot floor, and there’s plenty of space when the 60:40-split rear seats are folded down.